PGBFDH18/project-3-ludo-web-app-hackerman_web_page/docs/Diary.md

 ### Day 8
 With the API basically done we will now move on to making the game playable.
 We tried to get the position of a specific piece from a player but not the result result we were looking for.
 So most of the day were spent on forums to find a soluton for this.

+### Day 9
+We started of where we left of yesterday, by trying to get information(position) from a piece.
+We also went back to the gameboard and "implementing" the game logic to the visible gameboard.
+For example, we want to move pieces out to the gameboard, for now we can only hardcode it to move to a specific tile.